Skip to Content

 I’ll go into more detail throughout this article, but factors such as weather conditions and solar activity can greatly affect visibility.

-This might come as a bit of a surprise but the best months to see the Northern Lights in Iceland are September and March.
+This might come as a bit of a surprise but the best months to see the Northern Lights in Iceland are late September and late March.

 When I said I was travelling to Iceland and hoping to see the aurora in September, a lot of people looked at me like I was crazy.